-Beginning at 430 PM, one vehicle at a time may return to your campsite on Friday evening for loading and departure.
+Beginning at 6:00 AM, one vehicle at a time may return to your campsite on Saturday for loading and departure.
 Please note that the speed limit in camp is 10 MPH.
 At no time are Scouts or leaders allowed to ride in trailers or in the back of trucks.

-The Troop Guide, who checked in the Scouts on Tuesday, will be at the campsite to help with check out at a time on Friday's.
+Early Saturday morning, a light breakfast of donut holes, fruit juice, and milk will be brought around to all campsites.
+Troops are free to eat in the campsite and then begin packing up their gear to go home.
+The Troop Guide, who checked in the Scouts on Sunday, will be at the campsite to help with check out at a time the troop selected at Friday's Leaders' Meeting.
 The Troop Guide will have a departure checklist to be completed.

 Please be sure to return all equipment that your unit checked out to the Commissioners.
-The Commissioners will also accept your camp evaluations.
+The Commissioners will also accept your camp evaluations as well as your 2019 Quick Claim Deeds.